Emma Thomas

-Dame Emma Thomas, Lady Nolan (born 9 December 1971) is a British film producer.
-She has produced all of the feature films directed by her husband Christopher Nolan, which have grossed more than $6 billion worldwide and are regarded as some of the greatest films of their respective decades.
+Dame Emma Thomas (born 9 December 1971) is a British film producer.
+She has produced all of the feature films directed by her husband Christopher Nolan, which have grossed more than $7 billion worldwide and are regarded as some of the greatest films of their respective decades.

-She received the Academy Award, BAFTA and Critics' Choice Movie Award for producing Nolan's biographical thriller Oppenheimer (2023), becoming the first British woman to win the Oscar for Best Picture.
+She received the Academy Award, BAFTA, Golden Globe and Critics' Choice Movie Award for producing Nolan's biographical thriller Oppenheimer (2023), becoming the first British woman to win the Oscar for Best Picture.
 Thomas received a damehood in 2024 for her contributions to film.

 Early life and education

-Emma Thomas was born on 9 December 1971 in London.
+Thomas was born on 9 December 1971 in London.
 Her father worked in the Civil Service, and she spent part of her childhood living in the Middle East.
 She originally intended to follow her father into the civil service field after completing her education.
 Thomas studied ancient history at University College London (UCL).
 She lived in the same residence hall as filmmaker Christopher Nolan (her boyfriend and future husband), whom she met when she was 18 during their first week at university.

 Nolan introduced Thomas to the UCL Union's Film Society, where they arranged feature film screenings in 35mm and used the proceeds to produce newsreels and short films.
 Thomas credits Nolan and the Film Society for sparking her interest in filmmaking, and would provide refreshments for the crew members of her partner's short films.
 Upon her graduation from university, she had a "very awkward" conversation with her father in which he tried unsuccessfully to persuade her into working in the Civil Service.